Sebazzz/sebazzz.github.io/_posts/2021-01-11-how-to-compile-cr6community-marlin-with-vscode-platformio.md

 The default configuration contains settings that are generally good for your printer.
 If you want to make any changes, [follow the documentation of 'Configuring Marlin'](https://marlinfw.org/docs/configuration/configuration.html).

+## Troubleshooting

+### "File not found" or "No such file or directory exists"

+Try:

+- Installing [Git for Windows](https://gitforwindows.org/) and rebooting your computer afterwards (or re-open Visual Studio Code)
+- Move the source files to a shorted part (for instance C:\Temp) *or* [enable Windows long paths](https://docs.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation#enable-long-paths-in-windows-10-version-1607-and-later)

+### The "checkmark" compilation button is missing

+You may have opened the `platformio.ini` file itself, or the wrong directory.
+You must open the directory of `platformio.ini`.
+Not a child directory nor the parent directory.

 ## Final thoughts

 I hope this short guide has helped you compile the CR-6 Community Firmware.
 If you'd like to support the [CR-6 community firmware developers - please check the Credits section of the readme](https://github.com/CR6Community/Marlin#credits).